segmentio/segment-docs/connections/warehouses/catalog/amazon-s3/index.md

 ![creating customer managed key screenshot](images/customer-managed-key.png)

 #### Update S3 bucket default encryption propery
-The target S3 bucket should have the “Default encryption” property enabled and set to `AWS-KMS`.
+The target S3 bucket should have the "Default encryption" property enabled and set to `AWS-KMS`.
 Choose the customer-managed key generated in the above step for encryption.

 ![update default encryption property](images/bucket-property.png)